douzi8/file-system/README.md

 # file-system — Simplified file system
 [![NPM](https://nodei.co/npm/file-system.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/file-system/)

-This module make file opertaion apis simple, you don't need to care the dir exits. and the api is same as node's filesystem.
-This is no exists time cost for this plugin.
+This module makes file opertaion apis simple, so that you don't need to care whether a directory (dir) exits.
+Also, the api is the same as node's filesystem.
+There is no existing time cost for this plugin.
 ```js
 var fs = require('file-system');